TheSpeky/DanishElectionVisualization/Dataset/README.md

 **Crime data.** In Statistics Denmark it has ID: STRAF22.
 It contains the number of reported crimes for each municipality, type of crime, whether it was brought up to court and years in range 2007-2022.
 Here we extracted the count for all municipalities, any crime and the year where there was an election.
 This was normalized to permile with the population data for the municipalities.

 # Map data
-Here we provide two GeoJson files for the map of the municipalities of denmark. "kommuner_geojson.json" is a compressed version of kommuner.topojson from here https://github.com/Neogeografen/dagi/tree/master/topojson.
+Here we provide two GeoJson files for the map of the municipalities of denmark. <br>
+**kommuner_geojson.json** is a compressed version of kommuner.topojson from here https://github.com/Neogeografen/dagi/tree/master/topojson. <br>
-"cartogram.json" is our own created cartogram of the danish municipalities, the goal of this cartogram is described in the project README.md.
+**cartogram.json** is our own created cartogram of the danish municipalities, the goal of this cartogram is described in the project README.md.